shapedthought/vb356-cleaner/README.md

 Note that this still needs further testing, use at your own risk.

+Currently configured to work with Veeam Backup for M365 version 7.

 UPDATE: 24/10/2023

 Changes have been made so this no longer uses restore points as the reference for currently protected items.
 This has been moved to the job itself as that tracks the items even if there hasn't been a successful backup.